Home Compare AEE vs FE

 Ameren vs FirstEnergy: Which Stock Looks Stronger in 2026?

-Ameren holds the cleaner structural position, with the lead spread across profitability and growth.
+Ameren holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 FirstEnergy still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON